fanzheng10/HiDeF/README.md

 - `$out.edges`: A TSV file describing the parent-child relationships of communities in the hierarchy.
 The parent communities are in the 1st column and the children communities are in the 2nd column.
 - `$out.gml`: A file in the GML format that can be opened in Cytoscape to visualize the hierarchy (using "yFiles hierarchic layout" in Cytoscape)

-#### Single-cell data analysis

-We provide a Jupyter notebook to demonstrate how to integrate the results of HiDeF with popular single-cell data analysis framework (here [ScanPy](https://scanpy.readthedocs.io/en/stable/)).

 ### Using HiDeF as a python package